-When talking about Gantt charts and Kanban boards, most people tend to think you have to choose one or the other.
+When talking about Gantt charts and Kanban board examples, most people tend to think you have to choose one or the other.
 Those practicing traditional project management approaches plan using the Gantt chart, and those more into Agile visualize their tasks on Kanban boards.
 However, you do not necessarily have to choose between the two tools – you can use both.

 Traditional project planning – the Gantt chart